-We want your experience at Early Head Start to be fun and rewarding for both your child and your family.
-If you have any ideas to improve our program, please speak with your child's teacher.
-If you are unhappy about anything in the program, please speak with his/her teacher.
+We want your experience in our program to be a rewarding one for your child and your family.
+If you have any ideas to improve our program, or if you are unhappy about anything in the program, please speak with us.
+The best person to speak with first is your child's teacher or Family Service Associate.
 You may need to set a time to meet where you can further discuss the issues.
-If you do not feel satisfied with the results, please feel free to contact the Early Head Start Site Center Manager.
+If you do not feel satisfied with the results, please feel free to contact the Head Start/State Preschool Site Center Manager.